 Berkeley County is dedicated to improving the lives of its citizens, particularly the LMI and special needs population to enjoy a decent quality of life in the County.
-The County's CDBG program does this by community development programs which involve expansion and improvements to public infrastructure and facilities and remove slum and blight to improve LMI areas and housing rehabilitation to help homeowners.
+The County's CDBG program does this by community development programs which involve expansion and improvements to public infrastructure and facilities and remove slum and blight to improve LMI areas.
 Below are other actions planned by the County to meet the needs of the community.